IbrohimRasulov/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> One paragraph statement about the project.
+> In this activity I set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+I consume the Leaderboard API using JavaScript async and await and add some styling.

 ![screenshot](./app_screenshot.png)

 ## Built With

-- Major languages
+- HTML, CSS3, JavaScript
-- Frameworks
+- Bootstrap
-- Technologies used
+- Webpack

 ## Live Demo